legends-of-sol/whitepaper/README.md

 ## Future Plans

 As Legends of SOL continues to evolve, we have a clear vision for the future to add real utility to "The Choice" through hot-swappable traits, a trait market-place and NFT sentiment analysis tooling.
-By introducing dynamic, hot-swappable traits we aim to create a circular economy not only for Lengends of SOL traits, but for the whole Solana NFT ecosystem.
+By introducing dynamic, hot-swappable traits we aim to create a circular economy not only for Legends of SOL traits, but for the whole Solana NFT ecosystem.
 This is what we are in the process of executing in the coming weeks.

 ### The Choice NFT

 "The Choice" NFT is the keystone to the Legends of SOL universe.
 It is the primary signifier for members Legends of SOL, unlocking full access to the Legends community through [PubKey](https://github.com/pubkeyapp) certification.
 "The Choice" NFT comes with several key features:

-- **PubKey Certification:** Discord members validate their Choice NFT trhough [PubKey](https://github.com/pubkeyapp), unlocking full access to the insider Legends discord channels.
+- **PubKey Certification:** Discord members validate their Choice NFT through [PubKey](https://github.com/pubkeyapp), unlocking full access to the insider Legends discord channels.
 - **Hot Swappable Traits:** (In progress) Owners can change the traits of their NFT, allowing for customization and personalization.
 - **Trait tiers:**
   - **Common Traits:** Available for free, designed to add basic customization and personalization options for NFT owners on a budget.